 What Can I Do to Help Students?

-First and foremost, encourage your student to make time each year to visit Career Services.
+First and foremost, encourage your student to make time each year to visit the Center for Career & Professional Development.
 This website is a convenient way to begin exploring from the comfort of a student’s room.
-Secondly, consider contributing your own expertise to Career Services’ efforts.
+Secondly, consider contributing your own expertise to The Center for Career & Professional Development’s efforts.

-Career Services needs assistance from parents to help current students explore a variety of majors and career fields.
+The Center for Career & Professional Development needs assistance from parents to help current students explore a variety of majors and career fields.
 Serve as a point of contact for your major and/or current occupation, whether you took a direct or indirect route from one to the other.
 Topics students may want to ask career contacts about include how they chose their career, advice for preparing for careers, resume preparation, realistic idea of entry-level salary, suggestions for professional organizations to join, suggestions for courses to take, daily activities of your job, whether you recommend grad school for your job, etc.

-Each semester Career Services offers numerous workshops featuring professionals from a variety of career fields sharing advice with current students.
+Each semester the Center for Career & Professional Development offers numerous workshops featuring professionals from a variety of career fields sharing advice with current students.
 If you would consider serving on a panel or making a presentation about your work, employer or career path, please let us know.

 Parents can be great contacts for current students and alumni interested in participating in an internship experience.
 If you and your organization would like to consider sponsoring an SU intern, please click here for more information.

-Periodically, Career Services takes students on half-day field trips (“externships”) to employer worksites for tours, visits with entry-level staff and other job shadowing activities.
-If you and/or your organization would be interested in hosting a small group (5 or fewer) of SU students or an individual student, please click here for more information.
+Periodically, the Center for Career & Professional Development takes students on half-day field trips (“career treks”) to employer worksites for tours, visits with entry-level staff and other job shadowing activities.
+If you and/or your organization would be interested in hosting a small group of SU students or an individual student, please click here for more information.

-Career Services welcomes parents who are employers or who work for employers interested in recruiting SU students for post-graduate employment.
+The Center for Career & Professional Development welcomes parents who are employers or who work for employers interested in recruiting SU students for post-graduate employment.
 To learn more about recruiting opportunities for employers click here.

 Special Rankings and Recognition

-Our Office of Career Services is among the best in the nation.
+The Center for Career & Professional Development is among the best in the nation.
 The Princeton Review rated SU 12th in the nation and number one in the state of Texas for Best Career Services.
 Zippa also rated SU the “Best College for Employment” in Texas.